Lithium, Future Energy

 Critical Elements is a junior mining company in advance exploration stage.
-Its Rose Lithium-Tantalum flagship project well located in Quebec with on-site access to infrastructures like: powerline, road, airport, railway access and camp.
+The company’s flagship project is the Rose Lithium-Tantalum project located in James-Bay, Quebec with a good geographic location, on-site access to infrastructures like: powerline, roads, airport, railway access and camp.

 A feasibility study of the Rose Lithium-Tantalum Project conducted by WSP and dated October 20, 2017, reports the following highlights:

 - Average annual production of 186,327 tonnes of chemical grade lithium concentrate

 - Average annual production of 50,205 tonnes of technical grade lithium concentrate

 - Average annual production of 429 tonnes of tantalum concentrate

 - Expected life of mine of 17 years

 - Average operating costs of $66.56 per tonne milled, $458 (US$344) per tonne of concentrate (all concentrate production combined)

 - Estimated initial capital cost $341.2 million before working capital

 - Average gross margin 63.6%